macarthur-lab/matchbox/README.md

 2. Phenotype matching is done as a secondary step to help narrow down initial search via genotypes.(not implemented yet)

 ## Data model notes
-* A database named "beamr" will be created in your localhost MongoDB isntance.
+* A database named "mme_primary" will be created in your localhost MongoDB instance.
 If you wish to use a different host name or different database name please update class as needed,

-org.broadinstitute.macarthurlab.beamr.datamodel.mongodb.MongoDBConfiguration
+org.broadinstitute.macarthurlab.matchbox.datamodel.mongodb.MongoDBConfiguration

 ## Adding a new matchmaker node